 Originating in China, porcelain has found its use among royalty and is now making place in home and commercial space.
 Porcelain floor tiles are often considered as a choice among various homeowners for their interiors.
 With the variety in design they offer and their durability, these tiles can in fact suit the requirements as a flooring type for a home.
 These tiles are a superior type of ceramic tiles that offer better properties than ceramic tiles.
 They are made by firing clay and crushed stones to create heavy duty, durable floor tiles.
 However, there are also some disadvantages of using these tiles.
 Here's a look into the positives and negatives of this type of tile.

 Porcelain floor tiles have been propounded as one of the most durable types of flooring that can be used in the interiors.
 It is perfect for high traffic areas considering it is a preferred choice for use in malls.
 Also, it is a hard flooring type which means it is less likely to crack or chip.
 If you choose to install glazed porcelain tiles, you ought to know that these are resistant to moisture and stains.
 Porcelain tiles are also fire resistant.

 The number of designs and finishes that porcelain tiles are available in, is immense.
 They are usually not printed but have speckles or veins on them.
-Also, the variety in colors is immense, so you can choose from any color that pleases your senses.
-You can even avail of beautiful porcelain tiles that look like wood, for the appearance of a wooden flooring without the heavy maintenance it requires.
+Also, the varieties in color are immense, so you can choose from any color that pleases your senses.
+You can even avail of beautiful porcelain tiles that look like wood, for the appearance of a wooden flooring which does not require heavy maintainance.
 Porcelain tiles that look like marble are also a great choice.

 However, with the brilliance that porcelain flooring offers you, there is no way you can overlook the advantages it has to offer as against its disadvantages.
 Though slightly expensive, porcelain floor tiles will definitely last longer, and give your home the grand and luxurious appeal it deserves.